Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 | damage pyramid angles | euler | Two values that define the angles the melee attack is thrown out/Needs additional research
 | damage pyramid depth | real | When initiating a melee attack, the damage itself is thrown this far out, can be farther than the melee lunge range

-{% figure src="meleedamagetypes.png" %}
-Pictured: A list of all availale weapon melee damage types
-{% /figure %}

 {% alert %}
 It is currently understood that only the energy sword can initiate a clang, and only on another energy sword when lunging at each other
 {% /alert %}